rrwbec/humans-in-the-loop/Illustrated Summary.md

 ### Example 1 - Navigation

 This example illustrates some of the thinking patterns that may be used when planning a route between locations.
-It does not include evey step.
+It does not include every step.

 <img src="assets/images/fig-summary-navigation.png" width="800"/>